- Contact Us

 Booking an appointment with a doctor or a counsellor

-Counsellors, doctors, nurses, and all of our other services providers are all still available for in-person, video, or phone appointments.
-Please contact our clinic in advance to book an appointment or to connect with a service provider: 778-782-4615.
+Counsellors, doctors, nurses, and all of our other services providers are all still available for video or phone appointments.
+Please contact our clinic in advance to book an appointment or to connect with a service provider.
+In-person appointments are available when medically necessary.

 Urgent appointments are available: if you need to speak with a professional due to a sudden loss, traumatic event, critical incident, or suicidal thoughts and feelings, please notify our front desk when you call.

-For that 24/7 support.
-My SSP is a free support service available to all SFU graduate and undergraduate students.
+For that 24/7 support: My SSP is a free service available to all SFU graduate and undergraduate students.
 Students have immediate access to confidential support and counselling in multiple languages.
 Accessible from anywhere in the world by phone or through the downloadable app.
+Learn more here.